poseidon/matchbox/examples/README.md

 All examples use autologin so you can check whether your nodes were setup correctly, depending on the cluster example you chose.

-If something goes wrong, check troubleshooting.
+If something goes wrong, see [troubleshooting](../Documentation/troubleshooting.md).

 If everything works, congratulations!
 Stay tuned for developments.